bioforensics/lusSTR/README.md

 * Detection threshold (both static and dynamic)
 * Analytical threshold (both static and dynamic)

 Custom static and dynamic thresholds for each locus are stored in the ```filters.json``` file.
-Modifying this file will change the thresholds.
+This file should be updated to utilize validated thresholds for individual labs.

 In addition, stutter alleles can be identified using the ```--info``` flag.
 This creates a separate file containing information about each allele, including an allele classification (```real allele```, ```stutter``` or ```noise```).
 Stutter alleles are classified as either ```-1 stutter```, ```-2 stutter```, or ```+1 stutter```.
 For these stutter alleles, the stuttering allele is reported along with the percent stutter (# of reads for that allele/# of reads for stuttering allele).
 In instances where a stutter allele could be multiple different types of stutter, all potential designations will be reported as such: ```-1 stutter/-2 stutter```, ```-1 stutter/+1 stutter```, or ```-2 stutter/+1 stutter```.
 No percent stutter is calculated for these alleles.
 If a sequence is identified as noise, the percent noise is calculated (# of reads for that sequence/total locus reads).